Why People Who Love Animals Make Better Partners

 7. They’re usually more physically affectionate.

-People who love animals are often quite tactile — after all, it’s hard to resist petting a soft furry friend.
-This tendency towards physical affection often extends to their human relationships too.
+People who love animals are often quite tactile.
+After all, it’s hard to resist petting a soft furry friend.
+That tendency towards physical affection often extends to their human relationships too.
 They’re more likely to be comfortable with casual touches, hugs, and other forms of physical intimacy.
-This doesn’t necessarily mean they’re all over you like a rash, but rather that they understand the importance of physical connection in maintaining a strong bond.
+That doesn’t necessarily mean they’re all over you like a rash, but rather that they understand the importance of physical connection in maintaining a strong bond.
 It’s like having your own personal cuddle expert who knows just when you need a comforting squeeze.

 8. They tend to be more in tune with nature and the environment.